r2axz/r2axz.me/_posts/2022-03-11-exporting-web-friendly-schematic-and-plot-images-from-ltspice.markdown

 Of course, I can make screenshots using the built-in OS tools, but it's still a mess.
 First, I need to make sure screenshots have the same size.
-Second, the default LTspice color scheme looks a tad archaic and isn't really compatible with pretty much anything color-wise.
+Second, the default LTspice color scheme looks archaic and isn't really compatible with pretty much anything color-wise.
 Third, I don't think bitmaps is a way to go anyway.
 Not only they are relatively large, but also they are a huge pain in the ass when it comes to responsiveness.
 So, no to bitmaps!
 But is there any other option left?
 Turns out there is!

 It is possible to convert the LTspice schematic or plot to an SVG image within a couple of minutes.